happybono/KoreaTransitCardBalanceChecker/README.md

 * D2 : Data, D1 : Clock

 ## Features
-* Tapping the T-money card to the NFC module displays the remaining balance on the OLED screen.
+* Tapping the 'Tmoney' card to the NFC module displays the remaining balance on the OLED screen.
-> The T-money card is a rechargeable smart card that can be used to pay public transit fares in the Seoul-Gyeonggi areas as well in other cities around Korea (bus, underground/metro, taxi) as well as purchases in designated areas.
-The T-money card can be used to pay subway and bus and taxi travel.
+> The 'Tmoney' card is a rechargeable smart card that can be used to pay public transit fares in the Seoul-Gyeonggi areas as well in other cities around Korea (bus, underground/metro, taxi) as well as purchases in designated areas.
+The 'Tmoney' card can be used to pay subway and bus and taxi travel.

 <div align="center">
 <img src="https://github.com/happybono/TMoneyCardBalanceChecker/blob/main/CI_Eng_H_Color_G.jpg" width=17% height=17%>